 As we waited for the first bite of the morning, we started to talk.
 We’d never admit this out loud, but I think this is the real reason we both drag ourselves out of bed and drown worms in an attempt to convince fish to bite our hooks.
 I dominated the conversation today.
-I told him about the kids’ report cards: Wesley’s 4.0 GPA and Emma’s mastery of second grade.
+I told him about the kids’ report cards: Wesley’s success in his master’s of library science program and Emma’s 4.125 GPA.
 I could see he was proud of them.
-Too many people thought he wasn’t book smart so he’s very proud of their academic success.
+Too many people thought my dad wasn’t book smart, so he’s especially proud of the academic successes of his grandkids.

 As I finished telling him about the kids, he quickly raised his pole to set the hook on what he hoped to be the first fish of the day.
 As he reeled in his line he didn’t feel a fish tugging, but as the hook came into view we laid our eyes upon the first fish of the day: a 3” long perch.
 Dad is notorious for catching fish so small they would be considered bait in most aquariums, let alone a river.
 I laughed as he carefully removed the hook and sent junior back home to his mom.
 Dad laughed as I handed him his quarter for catching the first “fish” of the day.